-The class teacher should remain responsible for working with the child on a daily basis.
+The class teacher should remain responsible for working with the child daily.
 Where the interventions involve group or one-to-one teaching away from the main class, they should still retain responsibility for the pupil, working closely with the teaching assistants involved, to plan and assess the impact of interventions.
-The SENCO should support the class teacher in the further assessment of the pupil's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
+The SENCO should support the class teacher in the further assessment of the pupil's strengths and weaknesses, in problem solving and advising on the effective implementation of support